-While I was waiting for my cappuccino, one of the employees told his co-worker, standing right in front of me, that he had written on an employment application for another employer that he was the Polly’s store manager because, “…like who would check?”
+While waiting for my cappuccino, one of the employees told his co-worker, standing right in front of me, that he had written on an employment application for another employer that he was Polly’s store manager because “…like, who would check?”
 The other said that when the second Starbucks opened, “Polly’s is going to be gone.”
 That’s why he had his resume out too.

 When I met owner Mike Sheldrake the next week, I asked him, “What will you do when that second Starbucks opens up?”
 He answered, “I will send them back to Seattle.”
 I replied, “And how exactly will you do that?”
 Mike took off his glasses, looked at the coffee roaster, and said, “I haven’t got a clue.
 Where do I sign?”

-Mike was one of the founding members of the Specialty Coffee Association (SCAA.)
-People from around the country came to Mike to learn how to roast coffee in their own stores.
+Mike was one of the founding members of the Specialty Coffee Association of America (SCA).
+Retailers from around the country came to him to learn how to roast coffee in their stores.
 Customers from around the country came to swap tales with Mike and share a cup of joe while gleaning some of his tasting secrets.
 Mike was the rock star of the coffee world!

 Despite that, I learned that Polly’s was hemorrhaging cash.
 We needed to turn the negative buzz about his viability around if he was to stay in business.

 And quick.
-Polly's had been losing about 10% each month from the previous month since the first Starbucks opened 10 blocks away.
+Polly's had been losing about 10% each month from the previous month since the first Starbucks opened ten blocks away.

 Mike’s sleepy coffeehouse was ready for a reboot to become the preeminent choice of coffee connoisseurs, and we’d make those customers our evangelists who would market Polly’s to their friends.

 Polly’s had gotten ink before the second Starbucks opened, but it was a story of the little guy losing against the big powers.
 It spread organically through word of mouth and the papers.

-We were going to drive the story we wanted to tell - a tale of success, not a tale of woe.
+We would drive the story we wanted to tell - a tale of success, not woe.

 You don’t invite people to a party or a show you know is no good.